On this page you can find most of the frequently asked questions about rates - how they are worked out and payment options.

 If you can't find the answer you're looking for on this page, please give one of our friendly rates team a call on +64 6 835 9200.

 Why is there a 19% increase in my rates?

-The Council has decided to step up work to increase environmental care and protection in the region and additional rates funding will help to improve our water, our land and our biodiversity.
+The Regional Council has decided to step up work to increase environmental care and protection in the region and additional rates funding will help to improve our water, our land and our biodiversity.
 When Councillors proposed the work and increase in the Long Term Plan they were encouraged by the positive support they received through meetings, public comment and submissions.